Skip to main content

 • At least 20 minutes of non-face-to-face clinical staff time per month

-Some practices have CCM documentation built into their EHR’s outpatient record.
+Some practices have CCM documentation built into their EHR's outpatient record.
 Other practices have implemented specialized software to track time and ensure all required components for CCM billing are met.
-Some software have the ability to not only track documentation, but also send reminders to the provider, patient, and their caregivers.
+Some software have the ability to not only track documentation, but also send reminders to the practitioner, patient, and their caregivers.
 A few practices have chosen to track CCM manually.

 Who in my practice should I engage when designing and implementing CCM?